GET HELPWe are here to serve.

-  Trained volunteers through the Retired Senior Volunteer Program (RSVP) are happy to e-file tax returns by appointment or you can visit www.myfreetaxes.com for a free tax filing service provided by the United Way.
+Trained volunteers through are happy to e-file tax returns by appointment or you can visit My Free Taxes for a free tax filing service provided by United Way.

-Tuesday Toolmen is a program created through the Retired Senior Volunteer Program RSVP and UW Community Services to perform minor home repair issues for ALICE families, senior citizens, disabled adults and veterans as well as active duty service families who are Bay County residents.
+Tuesday Toolmen is a program created through United Way Community Services to perform minor home repair issues for ALICE families, senior citizens, disabled adults and veterans, as well as active duty service families who are Bay County residents.

-The objective of this program is not to do major extensive work, but to help with simple basic repairs to their homes to make it safer and easier to maintain.
-The client provides the materials and our retired volunteers handle the installation of the needed items.
+The objective of this program is to help with basic repairs to their homes to make it safer and easier to maintain.
+The client provides the materials and our volunteers handle the installation of the needed items.